ArenKDesai/Aren-s-Notes/Unity Basics.md

 Objects in Unity can have many fields, but some, such as basic cylinders, contain three default fields:
 1. Mesh filters, which contain a reference to built-in mesh defining the object.
 2. Mesh renderers, which ensure the mesh gets rendered, and determines what material the object gets rendered as.
 3. Capsule collider, for 3D physics.
 Unity doesn't have a primitive cylinder collider, so it uses a capsule collider for a cylinder.
-However, for more advanced
+However, for more advanced physics, mesh colliders may